-New development boundary sites and existing allocations being re-confirmed as suitable - SAD Site 168 (Land at Brinsford Lodge, Featherstone) - delivery of 81 dwellings
+New development boundary sites and existing allocations being re-confirmed as suitable - none

-- Site 397 (Land adjacent to Brinsford Lodge) - minimum delivery of approximately 39 dwellings
+- Site 397 (Land adjacent to Brinsford Lodge) - minimum delivery of approximately 35 dwellings

-New allocations in Green Belt around Featherstone - none
+New allocations in Green Belt around Featherstone

-5.12.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
+- none - 5.12.4 To assist in explaining the Council's reasons for allocation summary narrative reasons for the selection of the sites are also summarised below.
 These should be read alongside the site assessment pro-formas in Appendix 3, which have been considered in full by the Council before reaching any decisions regarding new allocations.